-The vast majority of neurotransmitter receptors belong to a class of proteins known as the G-protein coupled receptors (GPCRs: see the Signal Transduction page for more information on theses receptors.
+The vast majority of neurotransmitter receptors belong to a class of proteins known as the G-protein coupled receptors, GPCRs.
+Go to the Signal Transduction page for more information on theses receptors.
 The GPCRs are also called serpentine receptors because they exhibit a characteristic transmembrane structure: that is, it spans the cell membrane, not once but seven times.
-The link between neurotransmitters and intracellular signaling is carried out by association either with G-proteins (small GTP-binding and hydrolyzing proteins) or with protein kinases, or by the receptor itself in the form of a ligand-gated ion channel (for example, the acetylcholine receptor).
-One additional characteristic of neurotransmitter receptors is that they are subject to ligand-induced desensitization: That is, they can become unresponsive upon prolonged exposure to their neurotransmitter.back to the top
+The link between neurotransmitters and intracellular signaling is carried out by association either with the receptor-associated G-protein, with protein kinases, or by the receptor itself in the form of a ligand-gated ion channel (for example, the nicotinic acetylcholine receptors).
+The receptors that are of the GPCR family are referred to as metabotropic receptors, whereas, the ligand-gated ion channel receptors are referred to as ionotropic receptors.

 Within the CNS glutamate is the main excitatory neurotransmitter.
-Neurons that respond to glutamate are referred to as glutaminergic neurons.
-Postsynaptic glutaminergic neurons possess three distinct types of ionotropic receptors that bind glutamate released from presynaptic neurons.
-These ionotropic receptors have been identified on the basis of their binding affinities for certain substrates and are, thus referred to as the the kainate, 2-amino-3-hydroxy-5-methyl-4-isoxalone propionic acid (AMPA), and N-methyl-D-aspartate (NMDA) receptors.
-Each of these three classes of glutamate receptor subunit form ligand-gated ion channels, thus the derivation of the term ionotropic.
-There are multiple subtypes of each of these three classes of ionotropic glutamate receptor subunits.
+Neurons that respond to glutamate are referred to as glutamatergic neurons.
+Postsynaptic glutamatergic neurons possess three distinct types of ionotropic receptors that bind glutamate released from presynaptic neurons.
+These ionotropic receptors have been identified on the basis of their binding affinities for certain substrates and are, thus referred to as the the kainate, 2-amino-3-hydroxy-5-methyl-4-isoxazolepropionic acid (AMPA), N-methyl-D-aspartate (NMDA) receptors, and the delta (δ) receptors.
+Each of these classes of glutamate receptor subunit form ligand-gated ion channels, thus the derivation of the term ionotropic.
+There are also multiple subtypes of each of these classes of ionotropic glutamate receptor subunits.

-The AMPA receptor subunits are referred to as GluR1 through GluR4 and each is encoded by separate genes.
-Functional AMPA receptors consist of heterotetramers that are formed from dimers of GluR2 and dimers of either GluR1, GluR3, or GluR4.
+The AMPA receptor subunits are referred to as GluA1 (GluR1) through GluA4 (GluR4) and each is encoded by separate genes.
+Functional AMPA receptors consist of heterotetramers that are formed from dimers of GluA2 and dimers of either GluA1, GluA3, or GluA4.
+The GluA2 subunit of the receptor is responsible for regulating the permeability of the channel to calcium ions.
+The GluA2 mRNA is subject to RNA editing which alters the function of the calcium permeability character of the subunit.
+For details on the editing of the GluA2 mRNA go to the RNA Metabolism page.
 The AMPA receptors are found on most excitatory postsynaptic neurons where they mediate fast excitation.
 Indeed, AMPA receptors are responsible for the bulk of fast excitatory synaptic transmission throughout the CNS.
 The concept of fast synaptic transmission relates to the fact that the ion channel opens and closes quickly in response to ligand (e.g. glutamate) binding.
-The ion permeability of the AMPA receptors is controlled by the GluR2 subunit.
+The ion permeability of the AMPA receptors is controlled by the GluA2 subunit.
 AMPA receptors have low permeability to calcium ions even in the ligand-activated state and this is to prevent excitotoxicity in these neurons.

-The kainate receptor subunits are known as GluR5 through GluR7 and KA1 and KA2.
+The kainate receptor subunits are known as GluK1 through GluK5 (formerly GluR5, GluR6, GluR7, KA1, and KA2).
+The GluK1–GluK3 subunits can form hetero- and homomeric receptor complexes.
+In addition, alternative splicing of the GluK1 and GluK2 mRNAs results in at least five distinct subtypes (GluK1a–GluK1c, GluK2a, GluK2b).
 Less is known about the physiological significance of the kainate receptors.
-However, one important function is in the regulation of the release of the inhibitory neurotransmitter GABA (see below).
+One major role of the kainate receptors is in the regulation of synaptic plasticity.
+Another important function of the kainate receptors is in the regulation of the release of the inhibitory neurotransmitter GABA.
 This function of the kainate receptors is due to their presence on presynaptic GABAergic neurons.

 Glutamate can also bind to another class of receptor termed the metabotropic glutamate receptors (mGluRs; where the small m refers to metabotropic).
 There are eight known metabotropic glutamate receptors identified as mGluR1–mGluR8.
 Unlike the ionotropic receptors, the mGluRs are members of the G-protein coupled receptor (GPCR) family.
 The mGluRs can be divided into three distinct subclasses based upon sequence similarities and receptor associated G-protein.
 Group I mGluRs include mGluR1 and mGluR5, both of which are coupled to Gq type G-proteins and upon activation trigger increased production of DAG and IP3.
 Group II is composed of mGluR2 and mGluR3.
 Group III is composed of mGluR4, mGluR6, mGluR7, and mGluR8.
 Both group II and III mGluRs activate an associated Gi type G-protein resulting in decreased production of cAMP.
 The mGluRs are primarily expressed on neurons and glial cells in close proximity to the synaptic cleft.
 Within the CNS, mGluRs modulate the neurotransmitter effects of glutamate as well as a variety of other neurotransmitters.
 In addition to the CNS, mGluRs have a widespread distribution in the periphery.
 Given their wide pattern of expression, diverse roles for mGluRs have been suggested.
 Some of these processes include control of hormone production in the adrenal gland and pancreas, regulation of mineralization in the developing cartilage, modulation of cytokine production by lymphocytes, directing the state of differentiation in embryonic stem cells, and modulation of secretory functions within the gastrointestinal tract.